TEXTILE EXCHANGE ORGANIC COTTON ROUND TABLE

 Silvere Tovignan, Regional Ambassador – Africa, Textile Exchange

 Aydin Unsal, Owner, Egedeniz

 Working Lunch: Co-creating a Manifesto for Organic Cotton

-Each organic cotton producing region will have a dedicated Regional Hub on the outskirts of the room.
-All attendees are invited and encouraged to take a “tour of the regions” during the refreshment breaks.
-Peruse the informative poster displays, provide input on key questions via our interactive pin boards, or pick the brains of regional experts who will be on hand to answer any questions you may have.
+Each organic cotton producing region had a dedicated Regional Hub on the outskirts of the room.
+All attendees were invited and encouraged to take a virtual “tour of the regions” during the lunch break and then join a table discussion at one of the regions to participate in the co-creation of a manifesto for organic cotton.

 #1.
 “Our side would walk away from a supplier if we discovered integrity problems”

 #2.
 “Our side would work with our suppliers if we found integrity problems”